coryringer/max-contiguous-sum-calculator-cplusplus/README.md

 To run this program, either build it using make, or run the shell script 'run.sh'.

-This software is copyrighted under the GNU General Public License.
+This software is copyrighted under the MIT License.
 See LICENSE for details.